 Good Design for Social Housing aligns with NSW Government policy such as Better Placed: creating environments that support the physical, social, cultural, environmental, and economic wellbeing of the community.

-A companion document to Good Design for Social Housing, the LAHC Dwelling Requirements outlines design performance criteria for new development projects and provides important details for project teams.
+A companion document to Good Design for Social Housing, the LAHC Design Requirements outlines design performance criteria for new development projects and provides important details for project teams.